rosbashlab/HyperTRIBE/docs/source/installation.rst

     yum install mariadb-devel

-Install the perl modules using cpan or cpanm if they are not pre-installed in your operating system.
+Install the perl modules using cpan or cpanm unless they are already installed.
 ::

     #install DBI.pm